-We can see from the most recent balance sheet that Advanced Energy Industries had liabilities of US$355.9m falling due within a year, and liabilities of US$579.4m due beyond that.
-Offsetting these obligations, it had cash of US$341.1m as well as receivables valued at US$252.3m due within 12 months.
-So it has liabilities totalling US$341.8m more than its cash and near-term receivables, combined.
+The latest balance sheet data shows that Advanced Energy Industries had liabilities of US$326.9m due within a year, and liabilities of US$526.1m falling due after that.
+Offsetting these obligations, it had cash of US$512.8m as well as receivables valued at US$242.2m due within 12 months.
+So its liabilities total US$98.0m more than the combination of its cash and short-term receivables.

-In fact Advanced Energy Industries's saving grace is its low debt levels, because its EBIT has tanked 70% in the last twelve months.
-When it comes to paying off debt, falling earnings are no more useful than sugary sodas are for your health.
-There's no doubt that we learn most about debt from the balance sheet.
+Even more impressive was the fact that Advanced Energy Industries grew its EBIT by 134% over twelve months.
+That boost will make it even easier to pay down debt going forward.
+When analysing debt levels, the balance sheet is the obvious place to start.
 But it is future earnings, more than anything, that will determine Advanced Energy Industries's ability to maintain a healthy balance sheet going forward.
 So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.

-Finally, a business needs free cash flow to pay off debt; accounting profits just don't cut it.
+Finally, while the tax-man may adore accounting profits, lenders only accept cold hard cash.
 Advanced Energy Industries may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
-Over the most recent three years, Advanced Energy Industries recorded free cash flow worth 78% of its EBIT, which is around normal, given free cash flow excludes interest and tax.
-This free cash flow puts the company in a good position to pay down debt, when appropriate.
+Over the most recent three years, Advanced Energy Industries recorded free cash flow worth 76% of its EBIT, which is around normal, given free cash flow excludes interest and tax.
+This cold hard cash means it can reduce its debt when it wants to.